-Amendments to Policies relating to Early Redemption and Holding Periods directors of the Fund (the "Board of Directors") adopted and approved a policy waiving the Holding Period and accordingly, assuming all other conditions to redemption have been properly met in accordance with applicable laws and the articles of the Fund, the Class C Preferred Shares may be redeemed during the Holding Period.
+Amendments to Policies relating to Early Redemption and Holding Periods

+Effective October 28, 2020, notwithstanding the articles of the Fund prohibiting a holder of Class C Preferred Shares (a "Class C Preferred Shareholder") from redeeming his, her or its Class C Preferred Shares within 12 months of the initial subscription for such shares (the "Holding Period"), the board of directors of the Fund (the "Board of Directors") adopted and approved a policy waiving the Holding Period and accordingly, assuming all other conditions to redemption have been properly met in accordance with applicable laws and the articles of the Fund, the Class C Preferred Shares may be redeemed during the Holding Period.
 The Holding Period does not apply to the Class O Preferred Shares.